novopl/json-models/README.md

 Take a look at `tests/index.js` - all tests are written as small examples of what the library can do.

+Let's suppose we want to model an order for a pizza restaurant.
+Here's how you would define one using **json-models**:

 ```javascript
 const { JsonModel } = require('json-models')